-- Gain knowledge and skills in contracts, regulation and legal principles that can be applied directly in the workplace.
+- Graduate with confidence.
+Apply your knowledge and skills in contracts, regulation and legal principles in the workplace.

-- Learn from experienced lecturers who have worked at a high level in business or the legal profession.
+- Learn from the experts.
+Your lecturers have worked at a high level in business and the legal profession.

-- Develop your understanding of the legal and regulatory context in which businesses operate.
+- Widen your knowledge.
+Develop your understanding of the legal and regulatory context in which businesses operate.

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.